 What if I was baptized before?

-If you were baptized as an infant or at any time before you trusted in Jesus for forgiveness of your sins, we encourage you to be baptized again.
+Since baptism is an outward expression of your relationship with Jesus we encourage you to be baptised again if you were baptized as an infant or at any time before you trusted in Jesus for forgiveness of your sins.

 How does CLA do Water Baptism?